To download the poster, click here

 Kristin is currently an Associate Professor of Human Development and Culture at the University of Texas at Austin.
 In addition to writing numerous academic articles on the topic, she is author of the book Self-Compassion and co-author (with Chris Germer) of the books The Mindful Self-Compassion Workbook and Teaching the Mindful Self-Compassion Program: A Guide for Professionals.

 2) To pay with EMAIL MONEY TRANSFER: click here to access the google form and follow the instructions on the form.

 For more information about Kristin and her work, go to www.self-compassion.org

 **Please note that an Eventbrite fee is added when registering online and paying by credit/debit/paypal.
-To avoid this fee, register using one of the below options
+To avoid this fee, register using the below option

 Instructor: Kristin Neff, PhD